• Home

 Consider who will be viewing your data.
 What’s their background?
 How much time do they have to look at your data?
 These questions are important.
 For quick decision-making, a simple bar or line chart is often enough.
 But for an academic or technical crowd, detailed tables or complex multivariate analyses might be necessary.

-The context in which you present your data also affects whether you should use a table or a chart.
+The context in which you present your data also affects whether you should use a table, a chart, or a control chart.
 In a detailed report, tables are often expected as they provide hard data and specific numbers.
-In a presentation, however, you want to keep your audience engaged and get your point across quickly, making charts the better option.
+In a presentation, however, you want to keep your audience engaged and get your point across quickly, making charts or control charts the better option.

 The following video will help you create a Tree Diagram in Microsoft Excel.